halasadi/MAPS/README.md

    ../src/runeems2 --params params-test-2_6.ini
    ```

-    This should take X minutes to complete.
+    It may take 10--30 minutes for the MCMC simulation to complete.

 10. Next, try running MAPS on larger PSC segments (>6 cM) to
     investigate at more recent population structure.